North Wilts Canal Junction

 Your browser does not support the audio element.

-The bridge span over the canal was 20 feet and the width along the canal was 49 feet, then in 1872 it was widened to 146 feet using brick and steel and then widened again in 1899 to 351 feet.
-The last widening involved the demolition of "Woodham's bridge" a small arch bridge to the north .
+The bridge originally had a width of 49 feet, then in 1872 to accommodate more railway lines it was widened to 146 feet using brick and steel and then widened again in 1899 to 351 feet.

 Today the canal line is a footpath and cycle track.

-Woodham's Bridge
+Crown Bridge/ Woodham's Bridge

 Historic Map